Remote employee reimbursement laws by state

 What expenses must be reimbursed?

-The exact language specifying which expenses are reimbursable varies depending on the individual state law, but there is generally some agreement across the board:
+Exactly which expenses are reimbursable varies depending on the individual state law, but there are some general truths across the board:

 Mandatory vs. remote work

 First, as noted above, expense reimbursements related to remote work are typically only required if the employee doesn’t have the option to work on-site.
-This can include instances where:
+This includes instances where:

-- The employee was hired as a remote worker in a state where the company does not have a physical presence
+• The employee was hired as a remote worker in a state where the company doesn’t have a physical presence

-When the employee chooses to work remotely but is not required to, expense reimbursements are typically left to the employer’s discretion.
+When the employee chooses to work remotely but isn’t required to, expense reimbursements are typically left to the employer’s discretion.

 Necessary costs

-Additionally, most state laws only require expense reimbursement for costs that are deemed to be “necessary”—in other words, expenses that are required for an employee to be able to do their job.
+Additionally, most state laws only require expense reimbursement for “necessary” costs—in other words, expenses that are required for an employee to be able to do their job.

 Some common examples of remote expenses that are often reimbursable under these guidelines include:

-In some states with very vague or employee-friendly reimbursement laws, employers may even be required to reimburse a portion of the employee’s utility bill each month—such as their electricity, gas, and water bills.
+In some states with vague or employee-friendly reimbursement laws, employers may even be required to reimburse a portion of their employees’ home utility bills each month, including electricity and gas.

 Tips for getting remote employee expense reimbursement right

-There’s some good news for employers in all this: As long as employee reimbursements are properly tracked and documented, you can likely write off any reimbursement that is necessary and regular for your industry.
+There’s some good news for employers in all this: As long as employee reimbursements are properly tracked and documented, you can likely write off any business expense reimbursements that are regular and necessary for your industry.

 Here are some tips you can use to make sure you’re getting remote reimbursements right: